EECS 280 Tutorials

 GDB Tutorial

 GDB is a command line debugger.
-It runs primarily on Linux.
-On Windows, you can use GDB via WSL.
-On macOS, GDB is unreliable, so we recommend using LLDB instead (LLDB Tutorial).
+It is a good choice on Linux or WSL.
+On macOS, use LLDB instead (LLDB Tutorial).

 GDB is harder to learn compared to most visual debuggers.
 However, you might want to use GDB in situations like these: